GUARD: Graph Universal Adversarial Defense: Abstract

 \section{Abstract}

-Graph convolutional networks (GCNs) have shown to be vulnerable to small adversarial perturbations, which becomes a severe threat and largely limits their applications in security-critical scenarios.
+Graph convolutional networks (GCNs) have been shown to be vulnerable to small adversarial perturbations, which becomes a severe threat and largely limits their applications in security-critical scenarios.
 To mitigate such a threat, considerable research efforts have been devoted to increasing the robustness of GCNs against adversarial attacks.
-However, current approaches for defense are typically designed for the whole graph and consider the global performance, posing challenges in protecting important local nodes from stronger adversarial \emph{targeted} attacks.
+However, current defense approaches are typically designed to prevent GCNs from \textit{untargeted} adversarial attacks and focus on overall performance, making it challenging to protect important local nodes from more powerful \textit{targeted} adversarial attacks.
+Additionally, a trade-off between robustness and performance is often made in existing research.
+Such limitations highlight the need for developing an effective and efficient approach that can defend local nodes against targeted attacks, without compromising the overall performance of GCNs.
 In this work, we present a simple yet effective method, named \textbf{\underline{G}}raph \textbf{\underline{U}}niversal \textbf{\underline{A}}dve\textbf{\underline{R}}sarial \textbf{\underline{D}}efense (\textsc{Guard}).
-Unlike previous works, \textsc{Guard} protects each individual node from attacks with a \emph{universal} defensive patch, which is generated once and can be applied to any node (\emph{node-agnostic}) in a graph.
-Extensive experiments on four benchmark datasets demonstrate that our method significantly improves robustness for several established GCNs against multiple adversarial attacks and outperforms state-of-the-art defense methods by large margins.
-Our code is publicly available at \url{https://github.com/EdisonLeeeee/GUARD}.
+Unlike previous works, \textsc{Guard} protects each individual node from attacks with a \textit{universal} defensive patch, which is generated once and can be applied to any node (\textit{node-agnostic}) in a graph. \textsc{Guard} is fast, straightforward to implement without any change to network architecture nor any additional parameters, and is broadly applicable to any GCNs.
+Extensive experiments on four benchmark datasets demonstrate that \textsc{Guard} significantly improves robustness for several established GCNs against multiple adversarial attacks and outperforms state-of-the-art defense methods by large margins.